Planning Proposal - Land Conversion - Drainage Basins

 To reclassify the land, Council will need to endorse a planning proposal which will be submitted to the Department of Planning, Housing and Infrastructure (DPHI).
 We will then go through the planning proposal process to reclassify the land to its correct status for ongoing maintenance and management.

 The land we have identified to be converted to Operational Land is noted on this page (see Blocks to be converted section).
-These blocks will can not be sold or disposed of as they are required to allow proper drainage of surface water from surrounding residential, commercial or community land.
-The reclassification to Operational Land is to allow Council to manage the land it as per its intended use.
+These blocks can not be sold or disposed of as they are required to allow proper drainage of surface water from surrounding residential, commercial or community land.
+The reclassification to Operational Land is to allow Council to manage the land as per its intended use.

 Community members will have an opportunity to provide comment on this reclassification process via the upcoming Public Hearing Process.